luxfi/docs/docs/nodes/validate/add-a-validator.md

 ```

 For this tutorial we will use [`ts-node`](https://www.npmjs.com/package/ts-node)
-to run the example scripts directly from an LuxJS directory.
+to run the example scripts directly from a LuxJS directory.

 ### Testnet Workflow